article

 Procedures, processes, and rules

-Data governance frameworks define key procedures, processes, and rules for a data governance program and support data governance for the organization by directing actions that:
+Data governance frameworks define key procedures, processes, and rules for a data governance program and support data governance for the organization by directing actions to help:

 Metrics